 Fish Stocking Programs

-On Saturday 17th December, 2016 - 80,000 Australian Bass Fingerlings and 25,000 Golden Perch (Yellow belly) Fingerlings were released into Lake Samsonvale.
-The Fingerlings were released via the scatter method and to achieve this, 16 Electric Powered Vessels distributed the fingerlings to different areas around Lake Samsonvale.
+On Saturday 16th December, 2017 - 80,000 Australian Bass Fingerlings and 5,000 Silver Perch Fingerlings were released into Lake Samsonvale.
+The Fingerlings were released via the scatter method and to achieve this, 13 Electric Powered Vessels distributed the fingerlings to different areas around Lake Samsonvale.

 The Fingerlings were supplied by Hanwood Fish Hatchery – Murgon – In an excellent condition.

 45 Volunteers took part to ensure the success of the release.